Embraer S.A. [ERJ] stock Upgrade by Morgan Stanley analyst, price target now $23

 >> 7 Top Picks for the Post-Pandemic Economy <<

-There are presently around $1,006 million, or 36.70% of ERJ stock, in the hands of institutional investors.
-The top three institutional holders of ERJ stocks are: BRANDES INVESTMENT PARTNERS, LP with ownership of 21,053,274, which is approximately -10.66% of the company’s market cap and around 12.40% of the total institutional ownership; AMERICAN CENTURY COMPANIES INC, holding 4,427,397 shares of the stock with an approximate value of $66.28 million in ERJ stocks shares; and OLDFIELD PARTNERS LLP, currently with $58.27 million in ERJ stock with ownership of nearly -11.756% of the company’s market capitalization.
+There are presently around $1,032 million, or 36.70% of ERJ stock, in the hands of institutional investors.
+The top three institutional holders of ERJ stocks are: BRANDES INVESTMENT PARTNERS, LP with ownership of 21,053,274, which is approximately -10.66% of the company’s market cap and around 12.40% of the total institutional ownership; AMERICAN CENTURY COMPANIES INC, holding 4,427,397 shares of the stock with an approximate value of $67.61 million in ERJ stocks shares; and SPX EQUITIES GESTAO DE RECURSOS LTDA, currently with $59.44 million in ERJ stock with ownership of nearly 11.269% of the company’s market capitalization.